AdaptInfer/context-review/manuscript.md

 ## Abstract {.page_break_before}

-Context-adaptive inference extends traditional modeling by allowing parameters to vary across individuals, environments, or tasks.
+Context-adaptive inference enables models to adjust their behavior across individuals, environments, or tasks.
-This adaptativity may be *explicit* through parameterized functions of context or *implicit* as in foundation models that respond to prompts and support in-context learning.
+This adaptivity may be *explicit*, through parameterized functions of context, or *implicit*, as in foundation models that respond to prompts and support in-context learning.
 In this review, we connect recent developments in varying-coefficient models, contextualized learning, and in-context learning.
 We highlight how foundation models can serve as flexible encoders of context, and how statistical methods offer structure and interpretability.
 We propose a unified view of context-adaptive inference and outline open challenges in developing scalable, principled, and personalized models that adapt to the complexities of real-world data.